-Prior to joining JIPYONG, Ms. Jung was the Head of Legal at Amazon Web Services Korea where she specialised in cloud computing and data privacy.
-Ms. Jung started her legal career as an associate at the New York law firm of Hughes, Hubbard & Reed and subsequently worked at Shin & Kim and Franklin Templeton Investments.
-Ms. Jung is a frequent guest lecturer at conferences on legal issues surrounding technology of the 4th Industrial Revolution and also teaches this subject at Yonsei University.
-Combining her law firm and in-house experience, Ms. Jung is highly regarded by clients for her practical advice and hands-on approach.
+Prior to joining JIPYONG, Ms. Jung was the Head of Legal at Amazon Web Services Korea, where she specialised in cloud computing and data privacy.
+Ms. Jung started her legal career as an associate at the NY office of Hughes, Hubbard & Reed and subsequently worked at Shin & Kim and Franklin Templeton Investments in Seoul, Korea.

+Currently, Ms. Jung regularly advises clients on cryptocurrency, blockchain and cloud computing while frequently lecturing at conferences, and contributing articles on legal issues surrounding the $4^{\rm th}$ Industrial Revolution.
+Ms. Jung also teaches technology law at Yonsei University, her alma mater.
+She is highly regarded by her clients for her transactional expertise and strong negotiation skills.

 Ms. Jung is a member of the New York Bar.
-Ms. Jung has a J.D. from Columbia Law School and a B.A. in political science from Yonsei University.
+Ms. Jung has a J.D. from Columbia Law School and a B.A. in political science and international relations from Yonsei University.